Skip to content

 💡

 Partizip I = subject does action.
-Partizip II = action done TO subject.
+Partizip II = action done to subject.

 🧠